 Known as the land of samurai, sushi and sakura, Japan is not often associated with the Islamic faith.
-However, this perception will soon change, as the Far East nation opens up its economy to Shariah-compliant products and services.
+However, this perception has changed, as the far east nation opens up its economy to shariah-compliant products and services.

 In 2009, two positive developments in regulatory reforms took place in Japan, leading to the promotion of Islamic finance.
 The first was the amendments to the Ordinance for Enforcement of the Banking Act and Insurance Business Act, which consequently broadened the scope of business for banking subsidiaries and insurance companies to include certain types of Islamic finance transactions.

 The second move was the tax reforms that promoted foreign direct investment by reducing Japanese taxation risks for foreign fund managers of certain investment funds on their income and capital gains from the disposition of funds.